ricardogouveia3/ricardogouveia3.github.io/README.md

 ### Publishing

-Github pages will serve from master branch content.
-Build the project, then create a subtree from /dist folder to master branch and push it
+Github pages will serve from main branch content.
+Build the project, then use push-dir create a subtree from /dist folder to master branch and push it.
+This process is automatic with the command:

-`git subtree split --prefix dist -b master`
+`yarn deploy`

 ### Folders/Files Structure